← Back To Chapters

 Your product listing, including both photos and description, is not just used for describing what you sell.

 It is a sales pitch.
 In that short amount of time, you need to say what your customers want to hear the most first.
+In other words, say what 'clicks' with them so that they have a better chance to buy.

 In the previous section, we talked about some of the biggest drivers of why customers buy.
 Now you can look at your own products and see how it can be applied to your products.